nkimm26/Nayeon_Kim_DE300/homework_2/readme.md

 - 'Dockerfile' - used to build Docker image
 - 'Written Analysis DE300 HW2.pdf' - analysis of dataset

+## Datasets Used
+The following subset of the tables provided in the MIMIC-III database are used:

+- ADMISSIONS.csv
+- ICUSTAYS.csv
+- PATIENTS.csv
+- PROCEDURES_ICD.csv
+- D_ICD_PROCEDURES.csv
+- DRGCODES.csv
+- PRESCRIPTIONS.csv

 ## Cassandra Keyspace
 This code connects to a Cassandra keyspace through my EC2 in a Docker Container.
 The following steps can be followed to conduct this.
 The inputs into my Command Prompt to conduct this are also given.